umd-cmsc389e/spring25/project4/README.md

 ## Importing Projects
-To import the project, you need to download `project4 TEMPLATE.zip`, extract it, and move it into the `saves` folder of your Fabric installation folder.
+To import the project, you need to download `project4.zip`, extract it, and move it into the `saves` folder of your Fabric installation folder.
 The easiest way of doing this is the following:

 1. Download `project4 TEMPLATE.zip` from this directory
 2. Locate your `./Downloads` folder and extract the contents of `project4 TEMPLATE.zip`